tim6808/R-SQL-Tutorial/README.md

 # R-SQL-Tutorial
-This is a tutorial for R+ Sqlite &amp; other web SQL Server
+This tutorial is made for a class at National Taiwan University of Science and Technology using R to access Sqlite and other web SQL Server